 - Pharyngeal, tubal, palatine and lingual tonsils present in different parts of the pharynx are called Waldeyer’s ring.
 These are lymphoid tissues present in the nasopharynx and oropharynx.
 It provides defence against invasion of microorganisms in the digestive and respiratory tract.

-Pharynx performs dual function.
+Pharynx performs a dual function.
 It allows passage for both air and food.
-The main function of pharynx are:
+The main functions of the pharynx are:

 - It makes air warm and humidifies it before reaching the lungs.

-- It helps in the movement of food to oesophagus.
+- It helps in the movement of food to the oesophagus.
 Circular muscles help in pushing the food down and longitudinal muscles help in swallowing the food by lifting and widening the walls.

 - Pharynx also helps in speech, it amplifies the sound produced by the larynx or soundbox.

-- Lymphoid tissues present in the pharynx are the first line of defense against foreign pathogens.
+- Lymphoid tissues present in the pharynx are the first line of defence against foreign pathogens.